XiaoouPan/mbQuantile/README.md

 ## Description

-This is simulation code for the working paper "Multiplier Bootstrap for Quantile Regression: Non-Asymptotic Theory under Random Design".
+This is simulation code for the paper "Multiplier bootstrap for quantile regression: non-asymptotic theory under random design".
+See [this link](https://www.math.ucsd.edu/~xip024/QR_Boot.pdf) for the preprint.
 The code can reproduce numerical results in section 3.

 ## Main reference